QRL 2.0

 - No scrambling to migrate when quantum threats materialize

-- Unlike other chains racing against deadlines, QRL controls its timeline
+- Unlike chains racing against deadlines, QRL controls its own timeline

 Development Resources